Schinzel/web-blocks/src/main/kotlin/io/schinzel/page_elements/toughts.md

   - have a page with path "api"
   - have an api with path "page"
   - cannot have a page nor an api with path "static"
+- Data savers
-- Data savers.
-Can I give page elements the ability to save data?
+  - Can I give page elements the ability to save data?
-- Tester
 - subscribe
+- Tester & doc

 # How to build and run a JAR
-Build a JAR
-mvn clean package
+- Build a JAR: mvn clean package

-Run the JAR
-java -jar myJar.jar
+- Run the JAR: java -jar myJar.jar

 # Thoughts on data savers
+Should use the same thoughts on routing.
+I.e. routes to data savers is defined by and mirrors the file structure.

 ## IPageElement routing??
 Göra IPage aware att består av PageElements och lägga upp router till page elements automatiskt?
 Och att PageElements kan ha en data saver?